prasant1998/terraform-basics-refined/modules-examples/vpc-eks-module-examples/readme.md

 capacity_type = "ON_DEMAND"
 ami_type = "AL2_x86_64"
 ```

+# Kubernetes Deployment with Terraform

+This Terraform configuration creates a basic Kubernetes deployment with an NGINX web server and exposes it through a LoadBalancer service.

+## Components

+### 1. Kubernetes Deployment
+- Creates a deployment named `test-deployment`
+- Runs 2 replicas of NGINX (version 1.21.6)
+- Includes resource limits and requests for CPU and memory
+- Exposes port 80

+### 2. Kubernetes Service
+- Creates a LoadBalancer service named `test-service`
+- Routes traffic to the NGINX pods
+- Exposes the application on port 80

+## Resource Specifications

+### Deployment Resources
+- CPU Limits: 0.5 cores
+- Memory Limits: 512Mi
+- CPU Requests: 250m
+- Memory Requests: 256Mi

 ### **4. Initialize Terraform**
 Run the following command to initialize the working directory: